Cyta Contact Point

 • Reason for the dispute

-Any undisputed amount must be paid in full while the dispute is under review.
-Invoices not disputed within 30 days are deemed accepted.
+Any undisputed amount must be paid while the dispute is reviewed.

-If necessary, your complaint may be escalated to the Customer Services Manager.
+If required, your complaint may be escalated to the Customer Services Manager.

 If the issue remains unresolved, you may write to: